kubernetes/kubernetes/examples/volumes/rbd/README.md

 Then get the keyring from the Ceph cluster and copy it to */etc/ceph/keyring*.

-Once you have installed Ceph and new Kubernetes, you can create a pod based on my examples [rbd.json](rbd.json)  [rbd-with-secret.json](rbd-with-secret.json).
-In the pod JSON, you need to provide the following information.
+Once you have installed Ceph and new Kubernetes, you can create a pod based on my examples [rbd.yaml](rbd.yaml)  [rbd-with-secret.yaml](rbd-with-secret.yaml).
+In the pod YAML, you need to provide the following information.

 - *monitors*:  Ceph monitors.
 - *pool*: The name of the RADOS pool, if not provided, default *rbd* pool is used.